wavy-node/docs/docs/integrations.en.md

 *   `x-wavynode-hmac`: A base64 encoded HMAC-SHA256 signature of the request body.
 *   `x-wavynode-timestamp`: The timestamp of the request in milliseconds.

-To verify the signature, you will need to use the `validateSignature` function from the `@wavynode/utils` package.
+To verify the signature, you can use the `validateSignature` function from the `@wavynode/utils` package.
 This function takes the following parameters:

 *   `method`: The HTTP method of the request.
 *   `path`: The path of the request.
 *   `body`: The request body.
 *   `timestamp`: The timestamp from the `x-wavynode-timestamp` header.
 *   `secret`: Your integration's secret.
+You can find this in your project's settings in the WavyNode dashboard.
 *   `timeTolerance`: The time tolerance in milliseconds.
 This is to prevent replay attacks.
 We recommend a value of `300000` (5 minutes).
 *   `signature`: The signature from the `x-wavynode-hmac` header.